 Thinking about Grief: An Interview with Prof. Michael Cholbi

-Prof. Cholbi is a Chair in the Philosophy Department at the University of Edinburgh.
-He works on issues involving death, practical and theoretical ethics, and the philosophy of labor.
+Prof. Cholbi is in the Philosophy Department at the University of Edinburgh working on issues involving death, practical and theoretical ethics, and the philosophy of labor.

 JIMMY LICON: How did you become a professional philosopher?